-SAS flies to Norway directly from Miami and New York.
-Additionally, you can catch connecting flights from Boston, Chicago, Los Angeles, San Francisco and Washington D.C. to Oslo or via Copenhagen and Stockholm (depending on route).
+SAS flies to Norway directly from Boston, Chicago, Los Angeles, Miami, New York, San Francisco and Washington D.C. to Oslo or via Copenhagen and Stockholm (depending on route).
 With daily departures from multiple locations, you can easily find a departure to suit your travel plans.
 Book early to save on airfare and when you choose SAS, enjoy a 24-hour right of revocation on your flight tickets and online check-in 22 hours prior to departure.
 Passengers on intercontinental flights can enjoy food and drinks on board.
-In addition, Wi-Fi is available for a small fee.
+In addition, WiFi is available for a small fee.
 We look forward to welcoming you on board!

 If you are travelling with children under 2 years (without own seat) they fly either free of charge or with a 90% discount on the flight portion of the ticket price, depending on the destination.
 Children from 2–11 years get a 25% discount.
 The discounts do not apply to taxes and fees.